annstella/instagram/README.md

 #### Known bugs
-* The functiion for the likes does not work,but I wil work on it later..
+* The function for the likes does not work,but I wil work on it later..

 #### Authors